PeiGiZhu/GaitAnalyse/readme.md

-- Secondly,  use FFT to filters gain signal and extracts key features, which is corresponding to 'Get filtered signal' and 'Extract gait features'.
+- Secondly,  use FFT to filter gain signal and extracts key features.
 This step will generate filtered signal figures and extracted feature csv file in the  ***data_record*** folder

 ```
 python .\FeatureExtract.py -n video_fede.mp4 -ns right -c 0.15 -p 5